alveeno/tictactoe/README.md

 # tictactoe
-A simple tic tac toe game created in Python
+A simple tic tac toe game created hurriedly in Python.
+Optimizations and better code practices to come.